MicrosoftDocs/mixed-reality/enthusiast-guide/motion-controller-problems.md

 16. If your Bluetooth settings have motion controllers already paired, Windows won’t discover the new devices until those are removed.
 If they have been added using a specific dongle, they can be only removed with that dongle.
 17. If your PC has built-in Bluetooth and you’re having connection problems, try using a USB Bluetooth adapter.
 To do this, turn off your built-in Bluetooth radio in Device Manager and then pair your other Bluetooth devices with the new adapter.

-## My controllers jitter, get stuck, or flicker and disappear in Mixed Reality
+## My controllers jitter, get stuck, or flicker and disappear in mixed reality

 * If your PC is running on 2.4 GHz Wi-Fi, switch to 5 GHz Wi-Fi.
 * If you're using an external Bluetooth adapter, make sure it's plugged into a USB 2.0 port (which is often, but not always, black), away from other wireless transmitters or USB flash drives.